 It was then off to famous French patisserie Scents of Taste for the most tantalising leek tartlet and a decadent dessert of lemon/lime broulee.

-The final stop was at Clarences, who served up the best mac-and-cheese and patatas bravas (that’s ‘excellent potatoes’ to you) this reviewer has ever relished, all washed down with a glass of quality local wine.
+The final stop was at Clarences, who served up the best mac-and-cheese and patatas bravas (that’s ‘excellent potatoes’ to you) this reviewer has ever relished, all washed down with a fabulous cocktail.

 The drinks alone on this tour would cost you around sixty bucks on a night out on the town but here you get to drink… and eat… and be very, very merry; and all at the one economic price-tag.